PostHog/posthog.com/contents/blog/2022-review.md

 - We hit a 2 month [CAC payback period](https://www.thesaascfo.com/cac-payback-period/), salaries included.
 Around [12 months](https://www.geckoboard.com/best-practice/kpi-examples/cac-payback-period/#:~:text=The%20general%20benchmark%20for%20startups,have%20greater%20access%20to%20capital.) is seen as exceptional.
 - We are comfortably default alive and will likely be profitable in 2023

 We still have work to do.
-We're working on gross margin - we've done close to zero cost optimization on our hosting so far, and we want to hit a higher absolute level of revenue (around $10M ARR) before we fundraise again.
+We're working on gross margin - we've done close to zero cost optimization on our hosting so far, and we want to hit a higher absolute level of revenue (around $10M ARR) without significantly spending more before we fundraise again.

 ## We let people go when we needed to